DeborahCampos1/Snack-Ap/DebCampos.md

 My role in this project was to design, develop, test, debug, and deploy the integrated REST API & database using Express.js, Node.js, pg-promise and PostgreSQL.
 <span>⭐️</span>

-While not contructing class projects I am studying Algorithims, SQL, & rebuilding my product website.
+When not constructing class projects I am studying Algorithims, SQL, & rebuilding my product website.
 </br>
-When away from the computer I enjoy creating unique & healthy dishes, spending time in nature, & writing.
+While away from the computer I enjoy creating unique & healthy dishes, spending time in nature, & writing.

 <img
     src="./images/liveclear1.png"